abcarstensen/public_curriculum/README.md

 # public_curriculum

 This repository contains LEVANTE Hackathon 2026 materials (slides, docs, code, etc) for hands-on tutorial sessions only.
+Registered attendes will also receive a link to access these materials on our LEVANTE Hackathon PositCloud space (see https://levante-hackathon-2026.github.io/ for more information).

-Materials for talks and panels can be found at https://levante-hackathon-2026.github.io/.
+Materials for talks and panels can be found at https://levante-hackathon-2026.github.io/schedule.

 ## Licensing